All international students and scholars are required to file a U.S. tax return, even if you do not have U.S. source income.

 Schedule H-C - issued by your health insurance company to confirm your health insurance coverage (KEEP this form as you may need it if you file a Massachusetts state tax return)

-Request a Sprintax code in the Control Center of your ISSO Portal (a link can be found in the sidebar on the left).
+Request a Sprintax code in the Requests & Documents tab of your ISSO Portal (a link can be found in the sidebar on the left).
+Codes are $3.25 and payment instructions are included in the request.
 Once your request is approved, you will receive your unique Sprintax code by email.
 Do not share your code with anyone else!